By Karen

 As a bonus, visitors have access to the bunker system under the former Platterhof Hotel, which was torn down in 2000 and made into the parking lot just above the Center.

-In the past, the exhibit was open year round.
+The exhibit is open year round.

 huge expansion has just been completed, after being closed for several years, funded by the Bavarian government.
+It just reopened in late 2023.

 This museum had become so popular, it was being overwhelmed by the number of people coming to see it.
 The Documentation Center was planned for 30,000 to 40,000 visitors a year, but before the remodeling began, 150,000 to 160,000 were showing up.